CBIIT/NCI-DOE-Collab-Pilot1-Cancer-Type-Classifier-Based-on-Somatic-Mutations/Pilot1/P1B2/README.md

 ### Model Description:
-The Mutation Classifier capability (Pilot 1 Benchmark 2, also known as P1B2) is a deep learning network that can classify the cancer type using patient somatic SNPs. &#x1F534;_**(Question: Does the audience know what the acronyms SNP, MLP, MAF stand for?)**_ The proposed network architecture is MLP with regularization, which includes five layers.
+The Mutation Classifier capability (Pilot 1 Benchmark 2, also known as P1B2) is a deep learning network that can classify the cancer type using patient somatic single nucleotide polymorphisms (SNPs). &#x1F534;_**(Question: Does the audience know what the acronyms SNP, MLP, MAF stand for?
+Full spellings have been added.)**_ The proposed network architecture is multilayer perceptron (MLP) with regularization, which includes five layers.
 The model is trained and validated on SNP data from Genomic Data Commons (GDC).
-The sample size is 4,000 (3000 training + 1000 test). &#x1F534;_**(Question: What is the unit?
-4,000 files?)**_ The full set of features contains 28,205 columns.
 It is useful for classification based on very sparse input data and evaluation of the information content and predictive value in a molecular assay with auxiliary learning tasks.

 ### Description of the Data:
-* Data source: SNP data from GDC MAF files
+* Data source: SNP data from GDC mutation annotation format (MAF) files
 * Input dimensions: 28,205 (aggregated variation impact by gene from 2.7 million unique SNPs) &#x1F534;_**(Question: What is the unit?
-28,205 files?)**_
+28,205 files?
+Column)**_
 * Output dimensions: 10 class probabilities (the nine most abundant cancer types in GDC and one probability for “others”)
 * Sample size: 4,000 (3000 training + 1000 test) &#x1F534;_**(Questions: What is the unit?
 4,000 files?
-Also, do we need to say this in two places?)**_
+Also, do we need to say this in two places?
+The unit is sample.
+Sample size has been removed from the Model Description.)**_
 * Notes on data balance and other issues: Data balance achieved via undersampling; The “others” category drawn from all remaining lower-abundance cancer types in GDC.

 ### Expected Outcomes: